 (1) Mesopotamia, one of the most ancient areas of human civilization, has always been defined by its two great rivers, the Euphrates and the Tigris; how ironic that these life-giving sources could potentially also be the vehicle of the country's doom.

-(2) To put this threat in context, note the 1938 breaching of Yellow River waterworks by the Chinese Nationalist forces fighting the Japanese invader, called the "the largest act of environmental warfare in history."
+The 1938 breaching of Yellow River waterworks by the Chinese Nationalist forces fighting the Japanese invader has been called the "the largest act of environmental warfare in history."
 Here is the abstract of an article on the topic, "Drowned Earth: The Strategic Breaching of the Yellow River Dyke, 1938," Geoscience, November 1, 2009 pp. 287-297, by Diana Lary of the University of British Columbia:

 Early in the war of resistance against Japan, the Chinese military command used a tragic version of scorched-earth tactics: they denied access to the Japanese imperial army to a vast stretch of China not by literally scorching it but by drowning it.
 In June 1938 the Chinese command turned the ultimate symbol of Chinese civilization, the Yellow River, into a weapon of war.
 The southern dyke of the River was breached at Huayuankou (Flower Garden Mouth) in Henan, 30 miles to the west of the Japanese vanguard.
 A cataclysmic flood swept through the breach, killing by the lowest estimate half a million people and turning millions of others into refugees.